Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/01_member_functions.rst

 Notice few things:

 - Member functions, just like member variables are defined inside the class.
-- Member functions have innate ability to access member variables (without passing them as parameters).
-This resembles scoping rules.
+- Member functions have innate ability to access member variables - as if all class fields were always passed as arguments.
 - Because member functions are tied to a specific class, they can not be called like global functions.
 They need to be called **on a specific object**, and this is done using ``.`` operator.

 If you would like to split the code above into files: